cucapra/pollen/slow_odgi/README.md

 x
 y
 ```
-That is, it simply produces a list of the graph's paths by name.

 #### `validate`
+Checks whether the links of the graph are in agreement with the steps that the paths of the graph describe.

 Given the graph
 ```
 S	1	AAAA